 The workshop portion of the morning, took place immediately following the performance.
 Shahrzad gathered the students in a large circle and passed out worksheets with a map of Iran, and a brief history of Persian Dance.
 She then guided the students through the different provinces of Iran, by showing a dance move specific to that area.
 While she danced she told the students more about the history of the region.
 Once she had shown them the various dances, she then invited the entire audience up to “dance around the country.”
 At the conclusion of the event she sat them down for one last lesson in the very complicated, two-handed “Persian Snap.”
 Though few were able to master the challenging move, the audience was in awe of her ability, and everyone was ready to practice at home.

+There are no photos with those IDs or post 15323 does not have any attached images!
 A special thank you to the California Arts Council for their generous support of this program!